 Next semester's work will include a wood-framed redesign of the addition to 11141 Georgia Ave in Wheaton, MD.
 The addition redesign will include the design of both the gravity and lateral systems.
 The breadth topics will cover construction management and mechanical disciplines.
 Included in the construction management breadth is a cost and schedule analysis of both the existing and alternate wood-framed additions to the original concrete building.
-The mechanical breadth will evaluate any changes in the mechanical system requirements due to the requirement that heavy timber cannot have concealed spaces.
+The mechanical breadth will evaluate any changes in the mechanical system requirements due to the different construction type created by the wood alternate.
 Finally the proposed thesis will include a study of current research and work related to advancing wood's practical use in tall building construction and the primary framing material.